apache/flink/docs/libs/gelly_guide.md

 // set the messaging direction parameters.setDirection(EdgeDirection.IN);

-// run the vertex-centric iteration, also passing the configuration parameters DataSet<Vertex<Long, HashSet<Long>>> result =
+// run the gather-sum-apply iteration, also passing the configuration parameters DataSet<Vertex<Long, HashSet<Long>>> result =
 			graph.runGatherSumApplyIteration(
 			new Gather(), new Sum(), new Apply(), maxIterations, parameters)